 A. Lack of Access to Capital and Funding

-Lack of access to money and financing is a major barrier that Indian companies experience in adjusting to the shifting global environment.
+A lack of access to capital and financing is a significant barrier that Indian companies face in adapting to the changing global environment.
 Despite the expansion of India’s startup ecosystem, many early-stage companies battle to obtain investor financing.
-This limits their ability to enter new markets, engage in R&D, and contend with well-funded foreign competitors.
+This limits their ability to enter new markets, engage in research and development, and compete with well-funded foreign competitors.
 To address this issue, greater funding from venture financiers and angel investors, as well as more supportive government policies, will be required.

 B. Regulatory Hurdles and Government Support